Where To Buy London Eye Tickets

 You will be going around town on a traditional double decker red bus and during the tour, which lasts 4 hours, you will be able to experience the Changing of the Guard at Buckingham Palace; admire the Houses of Parliament, Big Ben and Westminster Abbey; take a short cruise along the River Thames and finally go up the London Eye.

-I recommend this London Vintage bus tour – please take care to notice that there are two daily departures, and that you will only get a voucher that you’ll have to change for a ticket once you get to the London Eye.
+I recommend this London Vintage bus tour – there are two daily departures, and you will only get a voucher that you’ll have to change for a ticket once you get to the London Eye.
 Transportation to the London Eye may not be included.

 London Eye tickets